Skip to content

 Instagram Hashtag Strategy

-Instagram allows up to 30 hashtags per post, but research suggests 3-5 highly relevant hashtags often perform better than maxing out.
-Mix popular hashtags (100k+ posts) with niche ones (under 10k posts) to balance reach with engagement quality.
+Instagram allows up to 30 hashtags per post.
+Research suggests 3-5 highly relevant hashtags often perform better than maxing out.
+Mix popular hashtags (100k+ posts) with niche ones (under 10k posts).
+This balances reach with engagement quality.

 Twitter Hashtag Approach

 Limit yourself to 1-2 hashtags per tweet.
-Twitter users are more sensitive to hashtag overload, and tweets with too many hashtags can appear spammy.
+Twitter users are more sensitive to hashtag overload.
+Tweets with too many hashtags can appear spammy.
 Focus on trending topics and real-time conversations.

 LinkedIn and Facebook

 Use hashtags more sparingly on these platforms.
-LinkedIn performs well with 1-3 professional hashtags, while Facebook hashtags are less crucial but can help with content categorisation.
+LinkedIn performs well with 1-3 professional hashtags.
+Facebook hashtags are less crucial, but they can help with content categorisation.

 Platform-Specific Best Practices

-Place hashtags in your caption for better integration, or use the first comment strategy if you prefer cleaner captions
+Place hashtags in your caption for better integration

 Research Methods for Finding Effective Hashtags

-Start with your competitors – but don't copy blindly.
-Analyse which hashtags consistently appear in their most engaging posts.
+Start with your competitors, but do not copy blindly.
+Analyse which hashtags appear again and again in their most engaging posts.
 Tools like Hashtagify, RiteTag, or even Instagram's search suggestions can reveal related hashtags you might have missed.

 Monitor your local area's hashtag ecosystem.
-Search location-based tags to see what's trending in your neighbourhood.
-For a Shoreditch café, understanding the difference between #ShoreditchEats and #EastLondonCoffee could significantly impact reach.
+Search location-based tags to see what is trending in your neighbourhood.
+For a Shoreditch café, the difference between #ShoreditchEats and #EastLondonCoffee could have a big impact on reach.

 Use Instagram's search function to explore hashtag performance.
-Look at recent posts under each tag – if it's dominated by spam or irrelevant content, avoid it.
+Look at recent posts under each tag.
+If it is dominated by spam or irrelevant content, avoid it.
 Quality beats quantity every time.

 Common Hashtag Mistakes to Avoid

-The biggest mistake is using irrelevant popular hashtags for reach. #Love might have millions of posts, but it won't bring customers to your boutique.
+The biggest mistake is using irrelevant popular hashtags for reach. #Love might have millions of posts, but it will not bring customers to your boutique.
 Instead, focus on hashtags your ideal customers actually follow.

 Avoid banned or shadowbanned hashtags.
-Instagram regularly updates its list of restricted hashtags, and using them can limit your post's visibility.
-Check hashtag performance regularly – if engagement suddenly drops, investigate whether any of your regular hashtags have been flagged.
+Instagram updates its list of restricted hashtags often, and using them can limit your post's visibility.
+Check hashtag performance regularly.
+If engagement suddenly drops, check whether any of your regular hashtags have been flagged.

-Don't neglect hashtag hygiene.
-Update your strategy quarterly, removing underperforming tags and testing new ones.
+Do not neglect hashtag hygiene.
+Update your strategy quarterly.
+Remove underperforming tags and test new ones.
 What worked six months ago might not work today.

 The biggest mistake is using irrelevant popular hashtags for reach.